-- 1. 1.
-Hamlet Cairo (HC): To promote the hamlet of Cairo as the town center and principal location for commercial, cultural and residential uses.
+- 1. Hamlet Cairo (HC): To promote the hamlet of Cairo as the town center and principal location for commercial, cultural and residential uses.
 This district allows and promotes a mix of residential and commercial structures that have a building scale, dimensions and design that is pedestrian oriented and consistent with the traditional character of the Hamlet.
 Commercial development shall be carefully controlled to protect neighboring residential properties from impact, while at the same time permitting needed growth. - 2.
-Hamlet (H) (Includes Acra, Round Top, South Cairo, and Purling): Allows for a mix of residential and small scale commercial uses designed in a manner that reflects the traditional scale, density, and character found in these areas.

-2.Main Street Commercial (MS-COM): To allow for a variety of retail, service, and commercial uses along Main Street.
-This district allows for larger uses that require more space than other locations on Main Street, but promotes compatibility and consistency with the scale, design, theme, and pedestrian atmosphere of Main Street.
+Hamlet (H) (Includes Acra, Round Top, South Cairo, and Purling) Allows for a mix of residential and small scale commercial uses designed in a manner that reflects the traditional scale, density, and character found in these areas. - 3.
+Main Street Commercial (MS-COM): To allow for a variety of retail, service, and commercial uses along Main Street.
+This district allows for larger uses that require more space than other locations on Main Street, but promotes compatibility and consistency with the scale, design, theme, and pedestrian atmosphere of Main Street. - 4.
 Main Street Downtown (MS): To sustain the economic viability of the Main Street in the hamlet of Cairo by preserving its historic character and role in the community, and allowing for compatible redevelopment.
 It is intended that the mixed use, scale, and pedestrian oriented character associated with the Main Street Downtown district will be strengthened through improvements to existing properties and new infill development that is consistent with its distinct historic scale, architecture and uses.
-The desired mix of uses shall consist of retail, service and office establishments on the ground floor, and allowing for non-residential or residential above.

-Commercial Mixed Use (C-MU): To allow for a mix of commercial and residential uses located on certain locations along state highways that are consistent with the rural scale, dimensions, character, and environment, and to ensure that commercial uses are compatible with residential uses found along those routes.

-Commercial Route 32 South (C-32S): To allow for commercial uses that are larger in scale and intensity, or more vehicle-reliant uses such as, but not limited to, warehouses and light industrial manufacturing, located along Route 32 south of the hamlet of Cairo.

-Commercial Route 23 (C-23): To allow for mixed residential/ and non-agricultural-related retail commercial uses that would enhance, rather than compete with, Main Street Commercial (MS-Com) or Main Street Downtown areas including, but not limited to, professional offices, or small light industrial facilities.
+The desired mix of uses shall consist of retail, service and office establishments on the ground floor, and allowing for non-residential or residential above. - 5.
+Commercial Mixed Use (C-MU): To allow for a mix of commercial and residential uses located on certain locations along state highways that are consistent with the rural scale, dimensions, character, and environment, and to ensure that commercial uses are compatible with residential uses found along those routes. - 6.
+Commercial Route 32 South (C-32S): To allow for commercial uses that are larger in scale and intensity, or more vehicle-reliant uses such as, but not limited to, warehouses and light industrial manufacturing, located along Route 32 south of the hamlet of Cairo. - Commercial Route 23 (C-23): To allow for mixed residential/ and non-agriculturalrelated retail commercial uses that would enhance, rather than compete with, Main Street Commercial (MS-Com) or Main Street Downtown areas including, but not limited to, professional offices, or small light industrial facilities. - 8.
+Industrial (I): to allow for industrial uses. - 9.
+Rural Residential One (RR-1): To allow for residential density that is supported by limited soil capacity for on-site septic systems.
+Further purposes are to promote development that is designed in a manner to be consistent with the protection of environmentally sensitive, open space, agricultural, and scenic resources.